Unified laboratory-frame analysis of atomic gravitational-wave sensors: Enhancement by composite interrogation protocols

 So far, this expression is completely general.
 However, since for guided atom interferometers there are no distinguished large-momentum-transfer schemes, we focus in the following on light-pulse configurations.
 In this case, we can use $m \Delta \ddot z_a /\hbar = \Delta \dot \Lambda_{k, a} k_\text{L}$ as well as a general pulse sequence $\Delta \dot \Lambda_{k, a} = \sum_\ell \lambda_{k, \ell} \delta (t-t_\ell^a)$, obtaining

 which is the same as the result from $\hat{V}_k$ for clocks from Eq.~\eqref{eq:DiffPhasekHyper} with centers moving on geodesics.
-In addition, for this configuration, the differential phases resulting from all other potentials are exactly the same as for clocks, Eqs.~\eqref{eq:DiffPhaseMassHyper}, \eqref{eq:DiffPhaseFreqHyper}, and \eqref{eq:DiffPhaseWaveHyper}, see Appendix~\ref{app.composite_pulses}.
+In addition, for this configuration, the differential phases resulting from all other potentials are exactly the same as for clocks and are listed in Eqs.~\eqref{eq:DiffPhaseMassHyper} -- \eqref{eq:DiffPhaseWaveHyper} (see Appendix~\ref{app.composite_pulses}).

 Thus, we showed that the origin of the difference in the GW sensitivity between atomic clocks and atom interferometers, both guided and light-pulse ones, is indeed given by $\hat{V}_k$ and $\hat{V}_\text{G}$.
 As such, we find for the total differential phase of a large-momentum-transfer Mach--Zehnder atom interferometer